THE-L1NUX-USER/web.io/C++(.ino)/README.md

 # Hardware requrements

 `ESP32` or `ESP8266` boards
-Or boards using similar chipset to connect to *wifi*
+Or boards using similar chipset to connect to *Wi-Fi*

 # Software requirements